oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-optional.md

     }
 ```

-> The title contains the document tracking id.
+> The document title contains the document tracking id.

 > A tool MAY remove the document tracking id from the document title.
 > It SHOULD also remove any separating characters including whitespace, colon, dash and brackets.